trekcc-ops/gemp-stccg/gemp-module/docker/readme.md

 	* Run the following command: 'git clone https://github.com/trekcc-ops/gemp-stccg.git'
 4. In the repository folder, copy the `env.example` file and paste it as `.env`.
 5. Edit the `.env` file to suit your preferred ports and internal Docker network IP addresses.
+6. In the repository folder, copy the `initial_player_accounts.example` file and paste it as `initial_player_accounts.json`.
+7. Edit the `initial_player_accounts.json` file to add users to the system.
+See **Initial User Setup** below for more details.
-6. In the main gemp-stccg folder, create the following text files for user/password info.
+8. In the main gemp-stccg folder, create the following text files for user/password info.
 Each file should contain only a single string (no quotes).

     | Filename                    | Contents                 |
     |-----------------------------|--------------------------|